fmorriso/Python-StringBuilder/README.md

 ## API Notes

 ### StringBuilder(value: str) or StringBuilder()
-Accepts and optional initial `value`; otherwise, initializes to empty.
+Accepts an optional initial `value`; otherwise, initializes to empty.

 ### append(value: str)
 Appends the specified string `value` to the string buffer.